Meta Quest 2 Unity

 • string DEV_KEY: Get from the marketer or AppsFlyer HQ.

-• string QUEST_APP_ID: Your Quest Store app ID (For Quest 2, it's the number in the store URL - for example: https://www.oculus.com/experiences/quest/XXXXXXXXXXXXXXXX/).
+• string QUEST_APP_ID: Your Quest Store app ID.
+For Quest 2/3, this is the number in the store URL.
+For example: https://www.oculus.com/experiences/quest/XXXXXXXXXXXXXXXX/.

-• bool isSandbox: Whether to activate sandbox mode.
+• bool isSandbox: Flag that determines whether to activate sandbox mode.
 False by default.
 This option is for debugging.
-With the sandbox mode, AppsFlyer dashboard does not show the data.
+With the sandbox mode, AppsFlyer dashboard doesn't show the data.

 Usage: